-For some clarification on the subject, here is a new short video from Upswing Poker coach Doug ‘WGCRider’ Polk.
+For some clarification on the subject, here is a short video from Upswing Poker coach and three-time WSOP champ Doug Polk.

 Often times a player will raise or reraise preflop with Ace-king, the flop comes queen high, jack high, or five high and they ask themself: “what am I supposed to do?”